KsaweryKapela/Auto_Swipe_Tinder/README.md

 # Auto_Swipe_Tinder
-Script uses Selenium to log in to your Tinder account by grabbing autorization codes from your email.
+Script uses Selenium to log in to Tinder.
-Then it begins automatically swiping.
+Then it takes veryfication codes from email.
+As soon as it logs it, the automatic swiping begins.